1shikasarda/IDPS/README.md

 ✔️ Automated Prevention – Instantly stops attacks such as malware, phishing, DDoS, and unauthorized access attempts 🚨

-✔️ User Alerts & Blacklist Management – Notifies users of blocked threats and allows administrators to manually manage blacklisted URLs/IPs📝
+✔️ User Alerts & Blacklist Management–Notifies users of blocked threats and allows administrators to manually manage blacklisted URLs/IPs📝

 ✔️ Logging & Reporting – Maintains detailed records of security events for compliance and forensic analysis 📊